makersacademy/acebook-node-template/README.md

 I want to comment on posts

 As a User
-So that people can know more about me
-I want to be able to create a profile

-As a User
 So I can clarify who I'm talking to
 I want to see a user's name and photo with their posts